isiahmeadows/mithril.js/core.md

 - If you want to remember attributes, store them in the state.
 - If you want to remember old attributes or state, store them in the new state.
 - Note: incoming vnode children are accessible via `attrs.children`.
+- Note: attributes support multiple `send` callbacks.
+So you can do things like have multiple `Cell.map(attrs, ...)` in your view, without issue.

 ### Why separate the updating from components?

 There's a few reasons:

 1. Instead of component attributes being stored on the internal model, it's stored in a closure (the control vnode's body) that implicitly gets replaced on update.
-In most cases, this provides a substantial memory win, since in practice, attributes are often not necessary.
+In many cases, this provides a substantial memory win, since in practice, attributes are often not necessary.
 2. This *only* updates when the attributes have to update.
 This cuts down *tremendously* on redraw times, so auto-redraws are never global.
 2. Updating can happen anywhere, and it doesn't matter where it is as long as the tree is updated appropriately.
 This brings a lot of added flexbility.
 3. Components now only serve one master: abstraction.
 Control components serve the single master of enabling subtree updates.